iddinev/bashrc/README.md

 ## Features
-- The script is intentionaly not named '.bashrc' so users can (and have the option to) save their initial .bashrc befure using this one (and have the option to clean/revert to their configs if they don't like this one).
+- The script is intentionaly not named '.bashrc' so users can (and have the option to) save their initial .bashrc before using this one (and have the option to clean/revert to their configs if they don't like this one).
 - The script can deploy the .bashrc configs separately from the plugin configs.
 Sources are fetched from github using wget.
 - The 1st time the script is manually sourced it backups the preexisting .bashrc (if any),